WangZihan-TBSI/zh-wang.top/content/_index.md

       #  filename: hero-academic.png

       text: |-
-        **My research focuses on the intersection of flexible sensors and signal processing algorithms to develop solutions for soft robots.**
+        **My research focuses on the sensing systems and data solutions for embodied AI**

     design:
       background: